General Astronomy Session

 • *If it is overcast or raining, we extend part 1 of the show as cannot view through the telescopes.

-• If you bring a compatible DSLR camera body, we take one image of a colourful nebula through the telescope if it is a clear sky.
+• If you bring a compatible DSLR camera body, we take ONE photo per camera of a colourful nebula through the telescope if it is a clear sky.

 • Alternatively bring an SD card that fits our canon camera.

-• Or you can purchase an SD card from us for $25 and use our camera and get 2 photos.
+• SD cards are available for purchase for $25 and use our camera and get 2 photos (moonless nights).

 • Compatible cameras are Canon DSLR, Nikon DSLR with a removeable lens, and Sony mirrorless.